Code-Institute-Submissions/ElinGrahn-pp32/README.md

 ## Deployment

+The game was created in codeanywhere, stored in github and deployed using heroku.

+### Fork a project in Github

+ * Log into your account or create a new one
+ * Find the project you want to fork
+ * Click the fork button in the top right corner and your done

 The game was deployed on heroku, the steps where as followed:

  * Sign up for the heroku account